 In order to file a claim for benefits, you must complete Form WC-14, which is filed with the State Board of Workers’ Compensation.
 You send a copy of the completed form to your employer and to their workers’ compensation insurance carrier within a year of the date on which you were injured, within a year of the last medical treatment provided by the employer, or within two years from when your employer last paid you weekly income benefits.
 Failure to meet this deadline can cause you to lose your right to workers’ compensation benefits under Georgia law.

 What Happens After You Have Followed Proper Procedure?

 Usually, the only way to obtain compensation from an employer in Atlanta following a workplace injury is through a workers’ compensation claim.
 Georgia law doesn’t usually allow injured workers to file a personal injury claim against their employer because of a work-related injury.
 If your workers’ compensation claim is denied and you fail to file an appeal, or if you miss the deadlines, you might not be able to get compensated for your medical bills and lost wages following a workplace accident that resulted in injuries.
-You should protect yourself by enlisting the help of an Atlanta workers’ compensation attorney from The Bader Law Firm.
+You should protect yourself by enlisting the help of an Atlanta workers’ compensation attorney from Bader Scott Injury Lawyers.